Martha Peterson: Career

 Peterson joined the CIA in July 1973.
 After learning Russian, she was the first female officer sent to work in the Soviet Union in Moscow.
 From November 1975 on, her official job at the embassy was an administrative clerk in the consular department, dealing with visa and passport issues.
-In her covert role, she was responsible to keep contact via dead drops to Aleksandr Dmitrievich Ogorodnik, code named TRIGON, who was recruited earlier while working in South America.
+In her covert role, she was responsible for keeping contact via dead drops with Aleksandr Dmitrievich Ogorodnik, code named TRIGON, who had been recruited while working in South America.
 Ogorodnik was compromised and arrested by the KGB in summer 1977 and committed suicide during interrogation with a covert L-pill in his pen.
 Peterson, still not under suspicion of being an active CIA officer, was arrested a few weeks later while placing a dead drop for him.
 She was interrogated at the Lubyanka and expelled from the Soviet Union the next day.
 Peterson retired from the CIA in 2003.
 She wrote a book about some of her experience in the CIA, entitled, The Widow Spy.